samhuk/samhuk/README.md

 Hey there 👋 I'm Sam.
 I'm a developer creating delightful software.
 Creator of tools like [Exhibitor](https://github.com/samhuk/exhibitor), [ts-pg-orm](https://github.com/samhuk/ts-pg-orm), simple-pg-client, data-query, stealthy-scraper, and various others.

 I do this in my spare time.
-If you found something I do delightful and would like to support my work, feel free to sponsor me or [buy me a cup of coffee ☕](https://www.buymeacoffee.com/samhuk)
+If you found something I do delightful and would like to support my work and/or servers such as https://demo.exhibitor.dev, feel free to sponsor me or [buy me a cup of coffee ☕](https://www.buymeacoffee.com/samhuk)

-For links to my accounts on online platforms like Twitter and Substack, head on over to [my Linktree](https://linktr.ee/samhuk).
+For links to me online, head on over to [my Linktree](https://linktr.ee/samhuk).